GenericAssertions

 toStrictEqual

-Added in: v1.9Compares contents of the value with contents of expected
+Added in: v1.9Compares contents of the value with contents of expected and their types.

-Differences from expect(generic).toEqual():
+Differences from expect(value).toEqual():

 - Keys with undefined properties are checked.
 For example,